English cricket team in Australia in 1965–66: Batting

 Unlike the previous three tours England arrived in Australia with some capable opening batsmen, Bob Barber, Geoff Boycott and John Edrich.
 Barber had been a simple push and run player for Lancashire before transferring to M.J.K.
 Smith's Warwickshire in 1963 and flowered into the most attacking opener in England.
 He was an excellent foil to Boycott's pedestrian run-making and they were the best opening pair England had had in years.
 Barber's 185 in five hours in the Third Test at Sydney – adding 234 for the first wicket with Boycott (84) – was one of E.W.
 Swanton's most treasured moments.
 Like his captain the young Boycott still wore steel-rimmed spectacles and lacked the certainty of his later years with contact lenses, but E.W.
 Swanton clearly remembers his 'burning ardour for the game in an age wherein even cricket is tainted with 'work to rule'.'
 The Fifth Test saw the worst of him, as he scored slowly, hogged the strike and ran out Bob Barber.
 In 1965 John Edrich had a First Class run of 139, 121 not out, 205 not out, 55, 96, 188, 92, 105 and 310 not out, the last innings against New Zealand in the Third Test at Headingley, where he hit 52 fours and 5 sixes, but M.J.K.
 Smith declared before he could overtake Gary Sobers record 365.
-In the following Test he was hit on the head by a Peter Pollock bouncer and thereafter was a tenacious left-hander who made solid rather than stylish innings.p172, Swanton, 1986 Eric Russell was a graceful Scottish opener whose career was limited by the dominance of Boycott and Edrich.
+In the following Test he was hit on the head by a Peter Pollock bouncer and thereafter was a tenacious left-hander who made solid rather than stylish innings.
+Eric Russell was a graceful Scottish opener whose career was limited by the dominance of Boycott and Edrich.
 He was injured in the only Test he played on the tour, where he came in last and held out for 10 minutes in an unbeaten duck.